RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

 ^^^^^^^^^^^^^

-There are a few applications that need more memory than a node in standard partition can offer.  users must be added to a specific group to access the higher memory :tt:`highmem / hugemem / maxmem` partitions.
+There are a few applications that need more memory than a node in standard partition can offer.
+Users must be added to a specific group to access the higher memory :tt:`highmem / hugemem / maxmem` partitions.

 If you are not a member of these groups then  you will not be able to submit jobs to these